 Use a bond breaker along the centerline joint.
+Tie bars are not required on repairs that are one lane wide.

 When the repair falls in a ramp, restore the longitudinal joints crossing the repair, but do not use tie bars.